spamhaus/rspamd-dqs/README.md

 ***

-#### How does DQS perform?

-You can [see it yourself](https://www.virusbulletin.com/testing/results/latest/vbspam-email-security).
-We are independently tested by Virus Bulletin, a company that tests both DQS and public mirror performances.
-The difference between them is that DQS catches up to 42% more spam than our public mirrors.
-NOTE: Results on VBSpam are achieved by using *only* the DQS dataset, meaning that if you just add an antivirus to your email filtering setup you can potentially reach the same performance as other commercial antispam products.

-#### HBL performance boost

-While we know that every scenario is different, our in the field observations made using the Virus Bulletin spam feed shows that including HBL in your antispam setup could roughly boost spam detection from 0,3% up to slightly more than 1%
+#### What is the licensing for Blocklists via DNS Query?

+The usage terms are [the same](https://www.spamhaus.org/organization/dnsblusage/) as the ones for our public mirrors, meaning that if you already use our public mirrors you are entitled to a free Blocklists via DNS Query key.

 ***

-#### What is the licensing for DQS?

-The usage terms are [the same](https://www.spamhaus.org/organization/dnsblusage/) as the ones for our public mirrors, meaning that if you already use our public mirrors you are entitled to a free DQS key.

-***

-#### What is the difference between paid-for and free DQS?
+#### What is the difference between paid-for and free Blocklists via DNS Query?

-With free DQS you have access to ZRD and AuthBL, and you must abide by the [free usage policy limits](https://www.spamhaus.org/organization/dnsblusage/)
+With free Blocklists via DNS Query you have access to ZRD and AuthBL, and you must abide by the [free usage policy limits](https://www.spamhaus.org/organization/dnsblusage/)

 With a paid subscription there is no query limit, and access to HBL (the new zone that deals with cryptovalues, emails and malware) is included.

-All the technical information about HBL is available [here](https://docs.spamhaustech.com/10-data-type-documentation/datasets/030-datasets.html#hbl)
+All the technical information about HBL is available [here](https://docs.spamhaus.com/10-data-type-documentation/datasets/030-datasets.html#hbl)

-If you have a free DQS subscription and would like to trial HBL, please send an email to [sales@spamhaus.com](mailto:sales@spamhaus.com) including your customer ID, and you will be contacted by one of our representative to activate a 30 day trial.
+If you have a free Blocklists via DNS Query subscription and would like to trial HBL, please send an email to [sales@spamhaus.com](mailto:sales@spamhaus.com) including your customer ID, and you will be contacted by one of our representative to activate a 30 day trial.

 ***

-#### How do I register a DQS key?
+#### How do I register a Blocklists via DNS Query key?

-Just go [here](https://www.spamhaus.com/dqs/) and complete the registration procedure.
-After you register an account, go to [this](https://portal.spamhaus.com/dqs/) page and you'll find the DQS key under section "1.0 Datafeed Query Service".
+Just go [here](https://www.spamhaus.com/data-access/real-time-dns-blocklists/) and complete the registration procedure.
+After you register an account, go to [this](https://portal.spamhaus.com/dqs/) page and you'll find the Blocklists via DNS Query key under section "1.0 Datafeed Query Service".

 ***

 #### Prerequisites

-You need a DQS key along with an existing Rspamd 1.9.1+ (old rules, unsupported), Rspamd 2.x (old rules, unsupported) or Rspamd 3.x  (currently supported) installation on your system.
+You need a Blocklists via DNS Query key along with an existing Rspamd 1.9.1+ (old rules, unsupported), Rspamd 2.x (old rules, unsupported) or Rspamd 3.x  (currently supported) installation on your system.
 These instructions do not cover the initial Rspamd installation.
 To correctly install Rspamd, please refer to instructions applicable to your distribution or see the documentation on the [Rspamd site](https://rspamd.com/).

 ***